In its most basic form, cholesterol is a waxy material. It’s found in cell walls and nerves.1 So why do you need to know your cholesterol levels?

 Please see the full Prescribing Information for TRILIPIX and discuss it with your doctor.

 You are encouraged to report negative side effects of prescription drugs to the FDA.

-Visit www.fda.gov/medwatch, or call
+Visit www.fda.gov/medwatch or call 1-800-FDA-1088.

 If you cannot afford your medication, contact www.pparx.org for assistance.

-*Eligibility: In Massachusetts, copay assistance is not available for products with certain generic equivalents (for example, any product with an AB-rated generic equivalent).
-Available to patients with commercial prescription insurance coverage for TRILIPIX who meet eligibility criteria.
+*Eligibility: Available to patients with commercial prescription insurance coverage for NIASPAN, TRILIPIX, or TRICOR who meet eligibility criteria.
 Copay assistance program is not available to patients receiving prescription reimbursement under any federal, state, or government-funded insurance programs (for example, Medicare [including Part D], Medicare Advantage, Medigap, Medicaid, TRICARE, Department of Defense, or Veterans Affairs programs) or where prohibited by law or by the patient’s health insurance provider.
-If at any time a patient begins receiving prescription drug coverage under any such federal, state, or government-funded healthcare program, patient will no longer be able to use the TRILIPIX Savings Card and patient must call Customer Service at 844.415.0681 to stop participation.
-Patients may not seek reimbursement for value received from the TRILIPIX Savings Program from any third-party payers.
+If at any time a patient begins receiving prescription drug coverage under any such federal, state, or government-funded healthcare program, patient will no longer be able to use the NIASPAN, TRILIPIX, or TRICOR Savings Card and patient must call Customer Service at 844.415.0681 to stop participation.
+Patients residing in or receiving treatment in certain states may not be eligible.
+Patients may not seek reimbursement for value received from the NIASPAN, TRILIPIX, or TRICOR Savings Card from any third-party payers.
 Offer subject to change or discontinuance without notice.
 Restrictions, including monthly maximums, may apply.
 This is not health insurance.
 Please see full Terms and Conditions.